Data-Driven Dynamic Factor Modeling via Manifold Learning: Convergence of Averages and Robustness of Approximations

 then we see that

 Note that $\E_{\mu}[V]=0$ and $V$ is bounded in absolute value by some constant $C$ which depends on $\|u\|_\infty$.
 We seek to apply a concentration inequality which will capture the second moment of $V$ in the variance proxy.
-The version of Bernstein's Inequality for Markov chains given in \cite[Theorem 3.3]{paulin_concentration_2015} gives
+Since $(\theta(t_i))_{i=0}^N$ forms a reversible Markov chain with respect to $\mu$ and spectral gap $1-\exp(-\lambda_1 \Delta t)$ (where $\lambda_1$ is the spectral gap of $-\L$ given by the Poincaré inequality in Assumption \ref{ass3}), we can apply Bernstein's inequality for Markov chains \citep[Theorem 3.3]{paulin_concentration_2015}.
+This inequality requires bounding the second moment $\mathbb{E}_\mu[V^2]$, which serves as a variance proxy in the non-i.i.d. setting.
+The inequality gives

 A lengthy computation (which is relegated to Appendix \ref{sec:appc}) shows that

 and the conclusion of the theorem follows. \qedhere \end{proof}